Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/rule-intents.md

 ## What is a good use case for Rule Intents?
 <div class="divider"></div>
 Let's say we want to inform the user on a general level about a very specific topic.
-A good example would be information about a certain disease, e.g. "diabetes".
+A good example would be information about a certain disease, for example,example, "diabetes".
 The disease name is very unlikely to show up in example sentences for other intents and should show up in the vast majority of user input for that intent.

 Additionally, it is very unlikely that "diabetes" will be mentioned when the user wants information about other diseases.